Kagami/python_app_seed/README.md

 Every time when I start to write new python application I needed to do all this boring stuff for creating Makefile, deb packaging scripts, README, setup.py and so on.
 So I decided to write skeleton that I will just simple clone and focus on making stuff not the routine actions.

-Idea gracefully taken as your can see from the angular-seed, Chaplin Boilerplate, Rails CLI and all that great CoC world.
+Idea gracefully taken as you can see from the angular-seed, Chaplin Boilerplate, Rails CLI and all that great CoC world.

 This skeleton should be as simply as possible.
 I don't want to force you to choose some libraries over others.
 Just minimal application structure.

 TODO
 ====

-* **How to use**
+* How to use
-* Simple config wrapper
+* Use dh\_python2
-* More comments please
+* Add simple config module, wrapper around PyYAML
-* Readme for the final app
+* README for the final app
-* Use dh\_python instead of crappy stdeb
+* Tests stub
-* Maybe add tests stub
+* Docs stub

 License
 =======